-What if I Don’t Know Where My Spouse is Living?
+What if I Don’t Know Where My Spouse is Living, is Divorce an Option?

 You may have separated with your spouse before filing for divorce and we understand.
 If your spouse has relocated, and you can’t find him or her, then an uncontested divorce is not a possibility.
 An uncontested divorce assumes that the other party can be located and is willing to sign settlement documents.
 You will need to file a contested divorce and serve your spouse by the publication of a legal notice.
 Divorces by publication can only accomplish a few limited goals, so you should make all possible efforts to locate your spouse before the filing of a divorce.

 Our law team at Phillips and Sellers in Columbus, Georgia has over 23 years of experience with numerous complicated divorce cases.
 Our legal office is also certified in Alabama and can represent you and your family during an Alabama divorce.